 What the biologists predicted last year

 With more than 100 leaf-shedding tree species spread over a wide range of elevations and a temperate climate where warm days and cool nights are possible, Asheville and our surrounding area experience one of the most colorful and long-lasting leaf seasons in the country.
 Last year, biologists in Western North Carolina tracked the color transformation starting in September.
 However, locals always say that the leaf colors are getting later and later, with one local expert predicting that there could be a four- to five-day delay if we see a warmer fall.

 At the Sourwood Inn, we feel like the full autumn season is beautiful.
 And, no matter when the leaves change color, you will enjoy the crisp fall weather, mountain breezes, and our romantic wood-burning fireplaces.

 Fall Colors at the Sourwood Inn

-The Sourwood Inn is located at 3,200 feet, just 1/2 mile away from the Blue Ridge Parkway.
+The Sourwood Inn is located at 3,200 feet, just 1 & 1/2 miles away from the Blue Ridge Parkway.
 You’ll find peak color at the inn during the latter part of October.
 But fear not if your travel dates are earlier or later; check out our list below to find the perfect destination in our area to experience peak colors.

 2022 Fall Forecast in Asheville